-It covers much of the content of the SQA ITC Certificate in Outdoor First Aid but as it is unregulated there is more freedom to tailor the content to specific outdoor environments or activities.
+It covers much of the content of the ITC Certificate in Outdoor First Aid at SCQF L6 but as it is unregulated there is more freedom to tailor the content to specific outdoor environments or activities.

 - This course is designed for anyone who works or plays in the outdoors.
 Suitable for validation of most NGB Instructor awards.

 - Suitable for groups who want first aid training for their own specialist activity area or who do not need an Emergency First Aid at Work unit.

 - Group bookings: (typically 4 – 12 people £500-£900 depending on numbers and location; £1600 for up to 24 people) – Contact us for a quote.

 The ITC Outdoor First Aid course is a nationally recognised course.
 Certificates from ITC First are valid for three years.

 Unit 1 Outdoor First Aid Emergency Action (8 hours) can be done by itself as a stand alone qualification.
 Unit 1 focuses on assessment of the casualty and treatment of life threatening emergencies;

 Unit 2 Outdoor First Aid Emergency Incident Management (8 hours) looks at further illnesses and injuries common in the outdoors and develops both first aid and incident management skills in context based outdoor scenarios.
 As part of the course, Day 2 is out of doors – you will need to wear appropriate clothing.

 - Certification is dependent upon successful continuous assessment on the course; there is no final examination.